San Antonio Clergy Sexual Abuse Lawyer

 According to a 2019 Associated Press article, Texas raised the age limit for sexual abuse claims from 33 to 48.
 In other words, victims abused by church officials have until their 48th birthday to file a civil lawsuit and recover damages.
 So if you have suffered sex abuse from priests in the Roman Catholic church (or any other church) and you’re younger than 48 years old, it’s not too late to seek justice.
 Contact the legal team at Janicek Law and we can fight for you.

-Call a San Antonio Clergy Sexual Abuse Lawyer at Janicek Law Today
+Call a San Antonio Clergy Sexual Abuse Attorney For a Free Consultation

 In order for children, teens, and other churchgoers to feel safe at church, the widespread sexual abuse must end.
 The Roman Catholic priests and other predatory church officials must be removed from their positions and jailed.
 In order for this to happen, victims must speak up with the help of strong legal representation.
 At Janicek Law, we are passionate about fighting for victims of institutional sexual abuse.
 Call 210-366-4949 to schedule a free consultation with our legal team today.